 Below are the top five, with some potential solutions:

 When writing a project’s business case, it’s really easy to inflate the number of benefits that the project is likely to achieve in order to get your project across the line.
-This is a bad idea because if the project is approved you’re likely going to be expected to deliver the benefits that were outlined in the business case.
+This is a bad idea!
+If the project is approved you’re likely going to be expected to deliver the benefits that were outlined in the business case.

 One of the trickiest parts of benefits management is putting measurements in place.
 This goes back to making sure your benefits statement is meaningful.
-For example, you might have a benefit statement that says “we will improve the quality of housing for our tenants” which is almost impossible to measure.
-This could be changed to “we will reduce the number of maintenance call outs from our tenants by 15% in the first year” which can easily be measured.
+For example, you might have a benefit statement that says “we will improve the quality of housing for our tenants”.
+Which is almost impossible to measure.
+You can change it to “we will reduce the number of maintenance call outs from our tenants by 15% in the first year”.
+Which can easily be measured.

 By aligning benefits to the organisational goals you ensure any projects that are undertaken are actively contributing to achieving what the organisation has been established to do.
 It also lets you see which projects are not contributing and makes the decision to cull them much easier.

 One of the biggest mistakes in benefits management is to have a number of benefits outlined in the business case and then ignoring them until the project finishes.
-Some of your benefit assumptions may be proven wrong or the environment might’ve changed, reducing the actual benefit(s) you are likely to achieve.
+Some of your benefit assumptions may be proven wrong or the environment might’ve changed.
+This will reduce the actual benefit(s) you are likely to achieve.
 If the project scope is changed or reduced, this can also seriously impact the benefit(s) you can achieve.
-It could even get to the point where the cost of the project outweighs the adjusted benefits, i.e. your business case no longer stacks up.
+It could even get to the point where the cost of the project outweighs the adjusted benefits.
+I.e. your business case no longer stacks up.
 By re-evaluating your benefits during the life of your projects you can detect this early and make a decision to stop further work on that project to prevent any further costs for little gain.

 One sure way to get to grips with benefits management is to implement a tool that helps you both capture the benefits your projects are meant to achieve and measure progress against those goals.